-- Easy healthcare transition – Healthcare organizations now operate with a variety of EHRs, each one with a particular set of health data available.
+- Easy healthcare transition – Healthcare organizations now operate with various EHRs, each one with a particular set of health data available.
 The key to interoperability is to standardize the data each organization is collecting, storing, and exchanging.
 For the patient, this will translate into a seamless transfer between healthcare providers.
 The medical staff will be able to continue the care process without further delays.

 Implementing interoperability in healthcare is not always a straightforward task as organizations deal with large amounts of incoming medical data.
-Most of the time is non-uniform and unstructured.
-For example, from various EHRs formats, wearable devices, or different healthcare platforms that store information from monitoring equipment, like vital sign data.
+Most of the time, the data is non-uniform and unstructured.
+For example, it may come from various EHRs formats, wearable devices, or different healthcare platforms that store information from monitoring equipment, like vital sign data.

 Through a survey, the Deloitte Center for Health Solutions found out that healthcare facilities encountered several obstacles in the face of interoperability.
 The main concern refers to privacy and data security (51%), followed by the misalignment of data standards, semantic interoperability as HIMSS defined it (43%), and the number of disparate software vendors platforms they already use internally and externally (37%).

 How to proceed with implementation as a healthcare organization?
-Think of the need, identify the level of interoperability that you want to achieve, and do an accurate assessment of where the organization is regarding interoperability and establish an ROI.
+Think of the need, identify the level of interoperability that you want to achieve, do an accurate assessment of where the organization is regarding interoperability, and establish an ROI.

-Our custom healthcare software development teams offer a distinctive approach to interoperability as they have the HL7 FHIR® (R4) Proficiency Certificate and have a clear understanding of the steps, manpower, and budgetary needs required for a complex integration process.
+Our custom healthcare software development teams offer a distinctive approach to interoperability.
+They have the HL7 FHIR® (R4) Proficiency Certificate and clearly understand the steps, manpower, and budgetary needs required for a complex integration process.
 It all starts with the right estimation to overcome the challenges of multiple systems and different formats.

 73% of unstructured patient data is still unavailable for analysis – Hyland Healthcare and HIMSS Media Study